jsherman212/xnuspy/README.md

 `replacement`, and `orig` is a larger, more complicated trampoline that represents the original function.

+One of the first things xnuspy does is determine where the EL0 replacement resides inside the calling processes' address space.
+This is done so kernel functions can be hooked from dynamic libraries.
+The Mach-O header which corresponds to the address of that replacement is saved.

-Before a function is hooked, xnuspy creates a shared user-kernel mapping of the calling processes' `__TEXT` and `__DATA` segments (as well as any segment in between those, if any). `__TEXT` is shared so you can call other functions from your hooks. `__DATA` is shared so changes to global variables are seen by both EL1 and EL0.
-This is done only once per process.
+After, a shared user-kernel mapping of that header's `__TEXT` and `__DATA` segments (as well as any segment in between those, if any) is created. `__TEXT` is shared so you can call other functions from your hooks. `__DATA` is shared so changes to global variables are seen by both EL1 and EL0.

 Since this mapping is a one-to-one copy of `__TEXT` and `__DATA`, it's easy to figure out the address of the user's replacement function on it.
 Given the address of